arc-research-analytics/argc-09.06.23/README.md

-# ARGC - Q3 2023
+# ARGC Python Demo
 ## Description
 Welcome to the GitHub page for Will Wright's ARGC presentation on open source tools for geospatial viz!
-You can access the code by installing and activating a new conda environment for the Jupyter file in this repository.
+The demo will walk through how to use Python to create a Streamlit web application for visualizing home sales in Forsyth County.

 ## Package Installation
 We will be using several packages for today's ARGC demonstration on open source tools in Python.